Zzzhenya/Zzzhenya/README.md

-- 👋 Hi, I’m @Zzzhenya
+- 👋 Hi, I’m Shenya
+- Student at 42 Berlin
+- Former Biologist and Business Analyst (Requirement Analyst)
+- Passionate about data and open science
+- Currently looking for Data Analytics opportunities